drepo-eth/site/content/drepo/expanded/build-verification/index.md

 Subsequently, they have to decide for themselves whether an artifact is valid.
 The community would provide guidelines on specific thresholds as such an evaluation might be difficult for novice users.

+{{< image-svg
+src="verification-network.excalidraw.svg"
+alt="Verification Network"
+caption="Verification Network: The software author publishes the build artifacts and numerous nodes in the verification network verify the reproducible build.
+The result is valid if only an insignificant number of nodes reports an invalid build." >}}

 ### Nodes